Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 22 Januari 2026 16.43.00 UTC
+- WIB: Kamis, 22 Januari 2026 17.40.38 UTC
-- WITA: Kamis, 22 Januari 2026 17.43.00 UTC
+- WITA: Kamis, 22 Januari 2026 18.40.38 UTC
-- WIT: Kamis, 22 Januari 2026 18.43.00 UTC
+- WIT: Kamis, 22 Januari 2026 19.40.38 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: inspirational
+Kategori: friendship